Breaking Changes in PostSharp 5.0

 The PostSharp.MessageLocation class has been moved to the PostSharp.Extensibility namespace.
 You must modify your code (hopefully just a few files) otherwise it will no longer build.

 The PostSharp.Patterns.Diagnostics has been completely revamped.
-See Upgrading Logging from an Earlier Version for details.
 You must modify your code (hopefully just a few files) otherwise it will no longer build.

 The GenericArgs family of classes, a legacy from PostSharp 1.5 that no longer worked, was deleted.